sourcegraph/about/docs/security.md

 ## Site security

-Sourcegraph supports HTTPS encryption when deployed you your own infrastructure.
+Sourcegraph supports HTTPS encryption when deployed on your own infrastructure.

 On sourcegraph.com, we maintain the following policies: